We may earn a commission for purchases using links on our site. Learn more.

-They make several insect traps for both interior or exterior use.
-Both the indoor and outdoor traps use the same methods, light and carbon dioxide, to attract insects.
-Although they also now have plug-in light traps.
-The DynaTraps are safe and have a stylish design that fits into any environment.
+Dynatrap makes several insect traps for both interior and exterior use.
+Both the indoor and outdoor traps use the same methods, light and carbon dioxide, to attract flying insects.
+But it’s not the only product they produce!

 How the DynaTrap Works

 The traps attract flying bugs with warmth, UV light, and carbon dioxide.
 The trap has a UV fluorescent bulb that provides a little heat and light that attracts flying insects.
 The attractant they use to attract bugs is carbon dioxide.
 Many insects, including mosquitoes, are attracted by carbon dioxide, which humans and animals exhale.